Variable-Vikings/wk1-codechallenge/README.md

 > Run using live server
 *****
 ## Live Link
-Or you can access the web application directly via this [https://amonportfolio1.netlify.app/](https://amonportfolio1.netlify.app/)
+Or you can access the web application directly via this [https://amoncodechallengewk1.netlify.app/](https://amoncodechallengewk1.netlify.app/)
 *****
 ## Dependencies
 - Google fonts
-- Font awesome Icons
 - Particles JS
 *****
 ## Technologies Used